flozz/yoga-image-optimizer/README.rst

   * Display a "Canceled" status on non-optimized image while the "Stop" button is clicked
   * Do not allow to remove images with the ``<Del>`` key while optimizing
+  * Multiple files can now be selected and their parameters can be edited all at once

 * **v1.0.1:**